a7medkamel/sublime-taskmill/README.md

 ## Documentation

-Visit http://taskmill.io for more details
+Visit http://breadboard.io for more details

-## What is Task Mill?
+## What is Breadboard?
 Why waste time with infrastructure when all you want is to focus on your code?

-TaskMill will securely run node scripts from your GitHub repositories.
+Breadboard will securely run node scripts from your GitHub repositories.

-Replace github.com with taskmill.io in your script's url and cURL it.
+Replace github.com with github.run in your script's url and cURL it.